yukun-dong/how-to/AAD-Manifest-Introduction.md

 ### Customize requiredResourceAccess

-If your Teams App required more permissions to call API with additional permissions, you need to update `requiredResourceAccess` property in the AAD manifest template.
+If your Teams app required more permissions to call API with additional permissions, you need to update `requiredResourceAccess` property in the AAD manifest template.
 Here is an example for this property:

 ```json
 "requiredResourceAccess": [